Santa Eulària des Riu: The Parish Church of Santa Eulària

 To the west of the town centre is the hill called ‘Puig de Missa’.
 The hill is 52 metres above sea level and its summit is dominated by the Església de Puig de Missa.
 The church is dedicated to Saint Eulalia.
 The Path to the church spirals up around the hillside before arriving in a courtyard beside the church come Fortress.
 The Church is thought to have been built in 1568, although it is recorded that there was a chapel dedicated to the saint as far back as 1302.
 Despite the huge natural advantage of constructing the church on this hilltop, the small community of Santa Eulària, employed the skills of military designer Giovanni Calvi to fortify the church you see here today.
 Calvi had a rounded bastion constructed in the style of the islands many watchtower although the church's bastion is solid and has no internal guardrooms.
-The churches nave roof is higher than the Bastion which restricted the range and scope of any cannon placed on the bastion, although it is thought that at one time the roof may have been lower than the bastion.
+The church's nave roof is higher than the Bastion which restricted the range and scope of any cannon placed on the bastion, although it is thought that at one time the roof may have been lower than the bastion.
 The Porch of the church, added in the eighteenth century, is larger than most on the island and stands separate from the main church building.
 It has multiple pillars and rounded arches which has been compared to the Moorish style of architecture, and this does compare well with a mosque and its prayer halls still seen on main land Spain.
 The porch is probably the newest part of this church.

 On the west elevation of the church there is a small chapel which is topped with a plain stone dome complete with a lantern.
 This chapel is an addition to the original church, and is entered through a ponderous arch bored through the massively thick walls.
 The interior is square and rather small with the dome above supported on squat arches over each corner.
 The lantern above has stained glass lights.
 There is another similar chapel on the opposite wall which gives the nave a footprint in the shape of the crucifix.
 There is a gilded altarpiece which was brought and installed from Segovia in 1967.
 The rest of the church is sparse and has been heavily restored due to the extreme damage done to the church during the Spanish Civil War.